zhongpeixiang/zhongpeixiang.github.io/_pages/about.md

 Interested in these research areas?
 Check out my [paper reading notes](https://github.com/zhongpeixiang/AI-NLP-Paper-Readings) on my Github.

+Last but not least, check out the demo page for a [live chat](https://zhongpeixiang.github.io/demo/) with Echo, just another chatbot from my PhD research!

 ## Latest News

+- 10-07-2020 Our chatbot [Echo](https://zhongpeixiang.github.io/demo/) is live for demo!
 - 04-05-2020 One paper accepted to IEEE Transactions on Affective Computing
 - 12-12-2019 Joining Alibaba as a Research Intern
 - 03-11-2019 Attended EMNLP 2019 at Hong Kong, China